An OS for Everypony!

 Yes!
 PonyOS works on many different machines.
 Hardware driver support is limited, though, so for the best PonyOS experience you should use one of the supported virtual machines listed above.
 If you're feeling brave, you'll need a PS/2 keyboard and mouse (or legacy compatibility support in your motherboard).

-Kuroko, a dynamic programming language with familiar syntax, is included on the live images, and Python can be installed from the package manager.
+Kuroko, a dynamic programming language with familiar syntax, is included on the live images.

 Probably, but see "Does PonyOS work on real hardware?" above.
-Directly copying the GRUB ISO to a USB stick should work (eg., using dd
+Directly copying the ISO to a USB stick should work (eg., using dd).

-In VirtualBox, the display should automatically resize to fit the host window.
-In QEMU and VMWare, you can use sudo kdebug
+In VirtualBox and VMware the display should automatically resize to fit the host window.
+For QEMU, use the set-resolution utility.

 Alt+F4.

-No. Please use the latest live CD of PonyOS 7.0.
+No. Please use the latest live CD of PonyOS 8.0.
+PonyOS 8.0 is not backwards compatible with previous 32-bit PonyOSes.

 you have gone too far this time you fucking pony fags....